Knowledge and Understanding Framework

 The awareness level programme is the foundation element of the Knowledge and Understanding Framework and provides students with the underpinning knowledge and understanding required to work more effectively with service users with a diagnosis of personality disorder.

-The awareness level programme is made up of six online modules assessable through a virtual learning environment alongside three experiential training days.
+The awareness level programme is made up of six online modules assessed through a virtual learning environment alongside experiential training days.
 The modules have been designed with underpinning principles to guide the activities and learning.

 These principles are:

 - Starting with the perspectives of people who are doing this work and using these services

 - Connecting service users past experiences with their current behaviours